Bratislav Pejčić: 2010–11

-Pejčić stayed a member and a friend of a wounded lion FK Radnički Niš, who has touched the lowest spots in its history for the second time in just couple of seasons, as they had to compete in 2010–11 Serbian League East again.
-Nevertheless, FK Radnički Niš walked over the third tier opponents easily and got ready to forget and never to have to remember the third Serbian tier.
+Pejčić remained with FK Radnički Niš as the club competed in the 2010–11 Serbian League East.
+FK Radnički Niš won the third-tier division and secured promotion.

 2011–12

-And as fast as they got through the Serbian League East, next season proved to be even better.
+The 2011–12 season proved more successful for Pejčić.
 2011–12 Serbian First League got conquered, even with three coaching changes, the last one happened to be Aleksandar Ilić again, and even though the financial troubles started to mount within the club, not for once did the FK Radnički Niš players let someone take over the first spot.
 Pejčić put in another great season, this time appearing 20 times and scoring three goals.

 After nine long seasons, southern Serbian giant has come back, and Pejčić's loyalty did not get forgotten.

 2012–13

-Indeed, as expected, manager Aleksandar Ilić made numerous changes in the squad, as he finally had an opportunity to create the team himself, and not improvise with a sinking ship like he did before.
+The manager, Aleksandar Ilić, made numerous changes in the squad, as he finally had an opportunity to create the team himself, and not improvise with a sinking ship like he did before.
 Only select few got the opportunity to stay, as the manager made up a completely new team for the comeback 2012–13 Serbian SuperLiga season.

 Pejčić was named captain of FK Radnički Niš.
 In the 2012-13 season, Pejčić made 26 appearances in the league, scoring 2 goals.
 He also played the entire 90 minutes of the 1/16 Serbian Cup clash with the Belgrade giants Red Star.